 John Hunter Nemechek Bio

-John Hunter Nemechek, born June 11, 1997, is an American professional stock car racing driver competing full-time in the NASCAR Cup Series.
-He drives the No. 42 Toyota Camry XSE for Legacy Motor Club.
-Son of NASCAR driver Joe Nemechek, John Hunter was the 2012 Allison Legacy Series champion.
+John Hunter Nemechek (born June 11, 1997) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 42 Toyota Camry XSE for Legacy Motor Club.
+Nemechek is the son of longtime NASCAR driver Joe Nemechek and is a native of Mooresville, North Carolina.
+He also runs a part-time schedule in the NASCAR Craftsman Truck Series with Halmar Friesen Racing.

 Early Life and Background